-And yes, I’ve tried a lot of remedies (including Nizoral) to get rid of them.
+And I’ve tried a lot of remedies (including Nizoral) to get rid of them.
 But, sometimes, I feel like those remedies are too harsh for my sensitive, easily-over-exfoliated skin.
-And, quite frankly, I don’t want to trade-in closed comedones for dehydrated skin.
+And, quite frankly, I don’t want to trade closed comedones for dehydrated skin.

-After trying it out for about 2½ weeks, everything came to a head and I was FINALLY able to extract those pesky suckers!
+After incorporating Thayer’s Witch Hazel into my routine for about 2½ weeks, everything came to a head and I was FINALLY able to extract those pesky suckers!
 And when all was said and done, I was left with a smooth-to-the-touch forehead.

 What I Liked

 - Seriously cheap.

 - Reduced inflammation.